IsakTheHacker/c-p3d-samples/README.md

    loadable particle system format (maybe egg can be coerced?).
 It would be nice if I could just write some Python code to do the conversion process, but I hate Python.
+7) Panda3D's rocket support requires the Python API, which is currently officially Python2.
+Thus, I can't compile Panda3D with it, and besides, given this requirement, I highly doubt I could do much with it outside of Python, anyway, or at the very least, I'd have a very hard time porting the Python code (see particles: the C++ part is there, but it's not easy to use or well documented).